RedHotDataProject/Project_ADA/README.md

 ## Member Contributions

-- Christopher:
+- Christopher: Problem formulation, Loading the data, Cleansing the data tags, Web crawler for online shops, Categorization of food products, Data visualisation, Analysis and visualisation of manufacturer/ purchasing countries and carbon footprints, Code maintenance.

-- Nina: Getting, cleansing, exploring and scrapping Eaternity database, Study and vizualisation of palm oil case study.
+- Nina: Getting, cleansing, exploring and scraping Eaternity database, study and vizualisation of palm oil case study.

 - Maxence: Problem formulation, Writing the website an Including plots, Standardisation of country names, Analysis of nutrition grade/mark/category and Distribution over countries of different variables.